New class of naked singularities and their observational signatures: Collapse with anisotropic pressure

-Indeed, a careful consideration shows that in principle the system of equations as given in Eq.~(\ref{eineqns}) and Eq.~(\ref{vanond}) can produce interesting final configurations of the space-time and the fluid if we know about only two functions.
-Specifically, we have six different functions as $\nu$, $G$, $F$, $p_\perp$, $\rho$ and $f$ at our hand and there are four equations in Eq.~(\ref{eineqns}) and Eq.~(\ref{vanond}).
-As discussed for example in \cite{joshibook},\cite{Joshi:2011zm}, we can always write down the equations governing the gravitational collapse, if we know the form of $F(r,t_{\max})$ and $P_\perp(r,t)$ where $F(r,t_{\max})$ is supposed to be a regular function.
-As in our case we assume the radial pressure is zero, Eq.~(\ref{eineqns}) predicts $\dot{F}=0$ and consequently the form of $F$ can be known once for all if we know its form at $t=t_{\rm max}$.
-From the matching conditions of Eq.~(\ref{nmatch}), we get
+The system of equations as given in \eqn{eineqns} and \eqn{vanond} can produce interesting final configurations of the space-time if we know about only two functions.
+Specifically, once we set $P_r=0$, we have six different functions as $\nu$, $G$, $M$, $P_\perp$, $\rho$ and $f$ at our hand and there are four equations in \eqn{eineqns} and \eqn{vanond}.
+Since the Misner-Sharp mass has already been defined, we have to now specify the form of one more function to close the equations, and we discuss below that a good choice is the function $f(r,t)$ at equilibrium.
+Note that we have not specified an equation of state here, which could have been another viable approach.
+Indeed, as pointed out in \cite{JMN2}, there is no compelling reason to choose a fixed equation of state as collapse proceeds.
+In our case, this is determined as an outcome of the final equilibrium configuration.

-which is a regular function throughout the contracting phase.
-The other function $P_\perp(r,t)$ has to be supplied.
-If one is interested in situations where the final space-time, after the contraction phase, is stable then one has to impose the conditions

-where the subscript $e$ specifies the equilibrium value of any quantity as, where $\cal{T}$ is a large time scale over which the contraction occurs.
-In most of the cases of interest, $\cal{T} \to \infty$.
-The results in this section assumes the existence of a final equilibrium configuration of the fluid and the evolving space-time.
-In a purely integrable system one may have started with an uniform configuration and proceeded to the final space-time via analytical equations.
-In the present case, such a root is difficult to foresee.

-Importantly, if one is only interested in the question related to the outcome of the dynamic contraction process, and to study whether an equilibrium condition can arise at all, then one can assume a final equilibrium condition and check whether the equations at hand can give rise to such a configuration.
-In this case, once we have specified the form of $F(r)$ from Eq.~(\ref{stabc}), the equilibrium (static) value of $G(r)$ can be obtained from Eq.~(\ref{ms}), and reads

-In order to specify the functional form of $P_{\perp}$, it is then sufficient to look at the form of the equilibrium (static) Einstein equations, that can be easily obtained from Eq.~(\ref{genmetric}) after removing the dependence on the time.
-Demanding that the radial pressure vanishes, implies in that case,
+This configuration is reached when collapse halts, and the velocity and acceleration of the collapsing shells vanish simultaneously.
+Then, we have to satisfy the conditions

+where in writing the second identity, we have used eq.(\ref{scaling}).
+This set of conditions is more conveniently written in terms of an effective potential with independent variables $r$ and $f(r,t)$.
+This is clear from eq.(\ref{ms}), from where we see that the equation of motion for $R$ can be written as

+with $V(r,f)$ being an effective potential.
+Then, ${\dot f}=0$ implies that $V=0$ and ${\ddot f}=0$ can be seen to imply $V_{,f}=0$.
+From eq.(\ref{eqom}), it is then seen that this second condition implies